 The majority of Dog waste bins are emptied and serviced by a driver/operative with a van working to a scheduled emptying frequency City wide.
-At the 1 April 2012 there were 497 (up from 474 at 1 April 2011) dog bins located within the City Boundary many at hard to reach locations.
+At the 1 April 2012 there were 497 dog bins located within the City Boundary many at hard to reach locations.
 Most are emptied weekly but some are emptied 2 or 3 times per week.
-At the 1 April 2012 there were 550 (up from 537 at 1 April 2011) empties per week.
-The additional work is being carried out by the CPA Inspector who now services dog bins in and around CPAs as part of his duties.
-The consequence of this is that CPAs are now inspected every 10 days instead of every 7.
-The opportunity to co-collect with litter bin arising where practical should also be explored.
+In April 2012 there were 550 empties per week.
 Litter bins are emptied by a dedicated round and also on an ad-hoc basis such that they do not overflow.
-At the 1 April 2012 there were 385 litter bins located within the City Boundary.
+In April 2012 there were 385 litter bins located within the City Boundary.
 The Annual Contract Sum provides for up to 420 litter bins to be located within the City Boundary and emptied at a frequency such that they do not overflow.